BitlessByte0/prowlarr-abb/README.md

 Once registered you can define the dockerfile to use with `-f Dockerfile.aarch64`.

+## Credits
+Most of this documentation is thanks to the team over at LinuxServer.io

 ## Versions

+- **07.07.25:** - Updated Dockerfile so that both Prowlarr's `master` and `develop` (which changes to .net8.0) branches can be built.
+- **08.29.23:** - Change User-Agent to bypass AudioBookBay's block.
 - **06.06.23:** - Rebase master to Alpine 3.18, deprecate armhf as per [https://www.linuxserver.io/armhf](https://www.linuxserver.io/armhf).
 - **03.01.23:** - Publish stable release.
 - **20.02.22:** - Rebase develop branch to Alpine.